pytorch/pytorch/docs/source/quantization.rst

 APIs are provided that incorporate typical workflows of converting FP32 model to lower precision with minimal accuracy loss.

+Quantization requires users to be aware of three concepts:
+1. Quantization Config (Qconfig): Specifies how weights and activations are to be quantized.
+Qconfig is needed to create a quantized model.
+2. Backend: Refers to kernels that support quantization, usually with different numerics.
+3. Quantization engine (torch.backends.quantization.engine): When a quantized model is executed, the qengine specifies which backed is to be used for execution.
+It is important to ensure that the qengine is consistent with the Qconfig.

 Natively supported backends
 ---------------------------